MicrosoftDocs/memdocs/memdocs/configmgr/core/support/support-center.md

 Find the Support Center installer on the site server at the following path: `cd.latest\SMSSETUP\Tools\SupportCenter\SupportCenterInstaller.msi`.

-After you install it, find the following items on the Start menu in the **Microsoft System Center** group:
+After you install it, find the following items on the Start menu in the **Microsoft Endpoint Manager** group:

 - Support Center (ConfigMgrSupportCenter.exe)
 - Support Center Log File Viewer (CMLogViewer.exe)
 - Support Center Viewer (ConfigMgrSupportCenterViewer.exe)

+> [!NOTE]
+> The above Start menu path is for versions from November 2019 (version 1910) or later.
+In earlier versions, the folder name is **Microsoft System Center**.

 ## Known issues